HandsOnDataViz/book/docs/HandsOnDataViz.md

 1. Click the *Validate and Set Options* button to inspect or adjust how BatchGeo will upload your data fields and preview a pop-up window, as shown in Figure <a href="#fig:batchgeo-validate">8.15</a>.
-Click the *Advanced* button to see additional options to change the basemap layer or point symbols.
+Here you can change the default *Region* from *United States* to other areas of the world.
+Also, click the *Advanced* button to see more options to change the basemap layer or point symbols.
 Then click the *Make Map* button.

 <img src="images/08-map/batchgeo-validate.png" alt="Click the *Validate* button to inspect and preview your data and advanced options." width="500" />
 <p class="caption">